ni/nimble/packages/nimble-components/docs/coding-conventions.md

 }
 ```

-You can use a `const` object and a union of its values:
+You can use a `const` object for the enum and a union of its values for the type:

 ```ts
 export const ButtonAppearance = {